PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 Learning more at a faster rate.

 Making learning fun is serious business in our Early Childhood program.
 By using iPads and developmentally appropriate apps, students enjoy working with numbers, shapes, letters, and letter sounds.
-Technology not only engages our youngest students, it also helps families stay involved in the education process.
+Technology not only engages our youngest students, but it also helps families stay involved in the education process.
 Expect children who attend PPS Pre-K to be well prepared for Kindergarten and a lifetime of learning.

 District Adopts College and Career Readiness Platform Naviance

 PPS is making college and career planning accessible for all its middle and high school students by implementing Hobsons’ Naviance, the leading solution that helps students prepare for life after high school whether they pursue college, a career, or the military.
 Naviance will help PPS increase graduation and financial aid application rates, as well as accurately track college applications, acceptances, and scholarships.
 The District also will be better equipped to guide students through the process of identifying their strengths and interests and exploring careers and colleges to create personalized plans for life beyond high school.
-Implementation of Naviance will begin with District 8th and 11th graders in February 2018.